Rationale and impact

 Current practice is to use a double layer uterine closure technique, except in occasional circumstances when there is a specific reason for using single layer closure.
 This recommendation will allow surgeons to choose single or double layer closure, depending on the individual clinical circumstances at the time of the surgery.

-There was no evidence found on the best monitoring schedule for women, but the committee used their knowledge and expertise of current best practice to develop recommendations on the monitoring schedule, including identifying women who would be at higher risk and so would need more intensive monitoring.
+There was no evidence found on the best monitoring schedule for women, but the committee used their knowledge and expertise of current best practice to develop recommendations on the monitoring schedule.

 The committee developed separate recommendations for women receiving regional or general anaesthesia, based on their knowledge of the likely differences in analgesia requirements.
 For all women, the committee agreed that any postoperative analgesia should be suitable for use while breastfeeding, but that women should be made aware of any potential adverse effects on their baby.